alangiacomin/laravel-base-pack/docs/index.md

 ## 📁 Examples

-The package includes basic examples of:
+The package provides basic examples of:

-- Command + Handler
-- Event + Listener
+- Models, Factories, and Repositories
-- Repository + Interface
+- Controllers
+- Commands with Handlers
+- Events with Listeners

 You can use them as a starting point for defining your own components.